Hayavadana: Act - II

-The act begins as the narrator repeats the same question- " What is the solution? ".
-He also talks about the story of ′Vikramaditya and Betaal′ where the king Vikrama replies to Betaal that the mind (head) is the master of the body.
+The act begins as the narrator repeats the same question- "What is the solution?".
+He also talks about the story of Vikramaditya and Betaal where the king Vikrama replies to Betaal that the mind (head) is the master of the body.
 It is head that gives recognition to an individual.
-Bhagwata tells that they all three go to a hermit seeking solution for this problem.
-The words of hermit are heard on the stage that Devdutta's head is the Swami (husband) of Padmini.
+Bhagwata suggests the three of them go to a hermit seeking a solution for this problem.
+The words of the hermit are heard on the stage that Devdutta's head is the Swami (husband) of Padmini.
 Devdutta and Padmini accept this in delight.
 Kapila, being disappointed, leaves for the forest.
 The time passes.
 Devdutta brings some dolls.
 These dolls also play the role of narrator.
 He starts losing his physical strength and as a result they are losing mutual interest.
 A child is born.
 Devduta goes to buy new dolls from the fair in Ujjain.
 Bhagwata again appears on the stage and tells that Kapila has regained his physical strength.
-Padmini meets him in the forest and also tell him that it is Kapila's son as it is born from Kapila's body.
+Padmini meets him in the forest and also tells him that it is Kapila's son as it is born from Kapila's body.
 But Kapila does not accept it.
-Being a little reluctant, they get ready to fulfill their physical desires.
+Being a little reluctant, they prepare to fulfill their physical desires.